foo-dogsquared/freebies-hunt-api/src/list.md

 ### Includes a facility and resources to practice solving programming problems and sharpen your problem solving skills. | algorithm | #b38a58
 - [/r/dailyprogrammer](https://old.reddit.com/r/dailyprogrammer/) | Includes challenges set for beginners, intermediate, and advanced programmers.
 - [Advent of Code](https://adventofcode.com/) | **(Very much recommended, also beginner-friendly for challenges (kinda).)** An annual event where a challenge set is gradually released every Advent season (starting from December 1st).
-- [Coderbyte](http://coderbyte.com) | A website to improve your coding skills with a set of coding challenges.
-It can also help with your upcoming interview with their set of challenges designed for that.
 - [Codechef](http://www.codechef.com/) | **(One of my personal recommendations.
 Give it a try.)** A website and a community of coding challengers that offers a wide variety of coding challenges-related activities.
 Includes occasional contests, programming tutorials, a freeCodeCamp forum-esque Q&A forum, and coding challenges for all programmers of different skill levels.
 - [Codewars](http://codewars.com/) | **(It's probably one of the most popular kata site out there.)** A community-focused programming kata site where users can create their own katas to let other people solve it.
 - [Codingame](https://www.codingame.com/) | A coding practice site where you get to train with visual feedbacks (in other words, playing video games).
 They also have an active community behind it, too.